Synthetic Testing Anomaly Detection¶

 Trigger Conditions¶

-Set the trigger conditions for alert levels: you can configure any one of the emergency, critical, warning, or normal trigger conditions arbitrarily.
+Set the trigger conditions for alert levels: You can configure any one of the following trigger conditions: urgent, important, warning, normal.

-Configure trigger conditions and severity levels.
-When the query results contain multiple values, an event will be generated if any value meets the trigger condition.
+Configure trigger conditions and severity levels; when the query results contain multiple values, any value meeting the trigger condition will generate an event.

 For more details, refer to Event Level Description.

-If continuous trigger judgment is enabled, you can configure the conditions to take effect after multiple consecutive judgments, which will then trigger the generation of events again.
+If Continuous Trigger Judgment is enabled, you can configure the trigger conditions to take effect after multiple consecutive judgments, generating events again.
 The maximum limit is 10 times.

 Alert Levels